-The ROD/Approved RMP are available to the public online at http://bit.ly/2fhtN3P.
-Hard copies of the ROD and Approved RMP may be reviewed at:
+The ROD/Approved RMP Amendment is available to the public online at http://bit.ly/2fhtN3P.
+Hard copies of the ROD and Approved RMP Amendment may be reviewed at:

 Public Lands Information Center 345 East Riverside Drive St. George, Utah 84790-6714